WARP + WEFT

 Sold out

-This collection of 21 new ‘acrylic tartans’ starts at the junction of the warp and weft, exploring how two lines of different colour extending lengthwise and crosswise intersect to become one new colour.
+Gorman's ‘acrylic tartans’ start at the junction of the warp and weft, exploring how two lines of different colour extending lengthwise and crosswise intersect to become one new colour.
 For Gorman, the sense of tension and union deriving from the point of intersection is where the works visually and metaphorically take hold.

 LISA GORMAN